 CAPS receives animals (cats or dogs) into care from the Municipality of the County of Annapolis ONLY.
 CAPS does not take surrenders.
 Once animals owned by the Municipality are released into CAPS care, they become the property of Companion Animal Protection Society ABSOLUTELY.
 Previous owners of these animals have no claim on these animals once they become the property of the Municipality of the County of Annapolis and are legally released into CAPS care.
 No adult animal in CAPS possession will leave care, under any circumstances whatsoever, without first being altered, health checked and up to date inoculations.
 Kittens too young to be altered will be sent home with a vet voucher.
 Follow-up is done to ensure that this animal has been altered as per the signing of the adoption contract.

 Applications must be submitted to adopt animals.
 Applicants must be 19 years of age or older.
 By submitting an application to adopt, the applicant agrees to allow us to check the references provided.
-ALL Companion Animals already in the potential adopters care must be spay/neutered, up to date on their vaccines as advised by their veterinarian, and have an excellent vet history with their animals.
+ALL Companion Animals already in the potential adopters care must be spay/neutered, up to date on their vaccines as advised by their veterinarian, have tested NEGATIVE for feline leukemia and HIV Aids (a Combo test)and have an excellent vet history with their animals.
 CAPS reserves the right to refuse any application and will contact only those whose applications are approved.

 Animals being released into the care of CAPS immediately receive a complete veterinary assessment at the vet hospital.
 This first checkup for cats includes a combo test for feline leukemia and feline immunodeficiency virus.
 All who test negative for these diseases may come into our care.
 First vaccines, fecal tests, deworming and flea treatment all come with first vaccinations.
 CAPS microchips all foster animals.
 CAPS vaccinates against distemper, calici virus, rhinotracheitis and feline leukemia.
 Tiny kittens or expectant and nursing mothers are treated accordingly.